State Minister of Artsakh

-The State Minister of Artsakh is a political post in the government-in-exile of the once de facto Republic of Artsakh.
+The State Minister of Artsakh was a political post in the government of Republic of Artsakh.
 The position was introduced after constitutional amendments, which were approved in a constitutional referendum in 2017, and after the Prime Minister of Artsakh post was abolished.

 Following the Azerbaijani offensive on 19 September 2023, Artsakh agreed to dissolve itself by 1 January 2024, however instead of dissolving, they established a government-in-exile in Yerevan, Armenia.
 The Prime Minister of Armenia, Nikol Pashinyan, has since severely opposed the government-in-exile's existence in Armenia.

-The current State Minister is Artur Harutyunyan.